raysinensis/TCGA-KM-R/README.md

 # TCGA-KM-R
-looking through the The Cancer Genome Atlas dataset, and running Kaplan–Meier analysis in R
+looking through the The Cancer Genome Atlas dataset, and running Kaplan–Meier analysis in R (the original runs analysis on 1 gene of interest, a list can be used for the "4list" variant)

 to start, 3rd tier data including gene expression info is the easiest to work with go to https://genome-cancer.ucsc.edu/proj/site/hgHeatmap/ or http://gdac.broadinstitute.org/ for downloading data of various cancers